 Patients & Visitors

 Welcome to Methodist Women’s Hospital and thank you for giving us the opportunity to provide you with excellent care.
 Your satisfaction is very important to us.
 We will do everything possible to protect and enhance your health, safety, comfort and well-being.
-If at any time during your stay you feel that you are not receiving excellent care, please do not hesitate to contact me or other members of our leadership team.
+If at any time during your stay you feel that you are not receiving excellent care, please do not hesitate to contact us.
 We are here to help.

-- Access services regardless of race, creed, sex, sexual orientation, gender identity, age, national origin, religion, disability or source of payment for care.
+- Access services regardless of race, color, creed, sex, sexual orientation, gender identity or expression, age, national origin, religion, disability or source of payment for care.

 - Receive respectful care that recognizes your personal dignity and cultural and spiritual beliefs.

-- Have a family member or person of your choice be notified of your hospital admission.
+- Have a family member or person of your choice, including your physician, be notified of your hospital admission.

 - Receive care in a safe setting, free from all forms of abuse and harassment.

 - Access protective services.